Header Photo Courtesy Grandfather Mountain Stewardship Foundation

 The most popular unit of the National Park system is one of America's great road trips.
-The High Country portion of the high road - where the Parkway was started and completed - is arguably the scenic apex of the experience.
+The High Country portion of the road - where the Parkway was started and completed - is arguably the scenic apex of the experience.
 Check out our Ultimate Parkway Guide.
-Open year-round, but can be closed by snow.
+Open year-round, but sections can be closed by snow.

 The world's only privately owned International Biosphere Reserve is non-profit preservation at its loftiest.
 A spectacular drive takes visitors to the wheelchair-accessible Mile-High Swinging Bridge, thousands of feet above the Carolina Piedmont.
-A world-class nature museum, interpretive programs, and Environmental Habitats for deer, bears, cougars, and otters offer outdoor education and entertainment.
-There's a brand-new, state-of-the-art eagle aviary for 2013.
-Awesome trails lead to high adventure in adjacent Grandfather Mountain State Park.
-Open all year.
+A world-class nature museum, interpretive programs, and Environmental Habitats for elk, bears, eagles, cougars, and otters offer outdoor education and entertainment.
+Awesome trails lead to high adventure in the Grandfather Mountain State Park.
+Open year-round, weather permitting.

-This renowned outdoor drama in Boone (its 2015 season ended August 8th-plan for next year!) tells the tale of Daniel Boone's adventures in the High Country and the little known, pivotal role local pioneers played in winning the American Revolution at the Battle of Kings Mountain.
+This renowned outdoor drama in Boone tells the tale of Daniel Boone's adventures in the High Country and local pioneers' little-known, pivotal role in winning the American Revolution at the Battle of Kings Mountain.
 Horn in the West is one of the nation's most historic outdoor dramas.
 Don't miss adjoining attractions.
-Hickory Ridge Living History Museum is a wonderfully interpreted classic collection of 18th and 19th century log cabins.
+Hickory Ridge History Museum is a wonderfully interpreted classic collection of 18th and 19th-century log cabins.
 The Daniel Boone Native Gardens showcases the High Country's world-class biodiversity.
-If you're searching for history in the High Country don't miss our History Travels and Tours feature.
+If you're searching for history in the High Country don't miss our History & Museums feature.

 The Boone Area boasts awesome views - but some of those vistas are inside a mountain!
-The stalactites and stalagmites of the only publicly accessible cavern in North Carolina are partially handicapped accessible.
+The stalactites and stalagmites of the only show cavern in North Carolina are partially handicapped accessible.
 Open year-round & great for a rainy day.

 This High Country family favorite amusingly defies the forces of gravity and physics.
-Mystery Hill's Appalachian Heritage Museum is an historic 1898 home featuring authentic insight into 19th century life in the mountains.
+Mystery Hill's 1903 Dougherty House Heritage Museum is a historic 1898 home featuring authentic insight into 19th-century life in the mountains.
 Open year-round.

 The Mid-Atlantic and South's greatest concentration of ski resorts and snow tubing facilities brings national quality skiing and winter fun to the Boone Area.
 But don't let summer stop you!
 These are the East's highest ski areas.
-Slopeside lodging offers great views of grassy, wildflower-strewn meadows where mountain biking, hiking, tennis and golf are part of the fun.
-Generally open from Thanksgiving to late March.
+Slopeside lodging offers great views of grassy, wildflower-strewn meadows where mountain biking, hiking, tennis, and golf are part of the fun.
+Ski slopes are generally open from Thanksgiving to mid-March, weather permitting.

 Our trail to the East's loftiest vineyards will elevate your appreciation of fine wine - and great scenery.
-Take this spectacular loop of the High Country for two sophisticated viticultural experiences on a visit to the Grandfather Vineyard & Winery in Foscoe and the Banner Elk Winery in Banner Elk, and Linville Falls Winery in Linville Falls Community.
+Take this spectacular loop of the High Country for three sophisticated viticultural experiences on a visit to the Grandfather Vineyard & Winery in Foscoe, the Banner Elk Winery in Banner Elk, and Linville Falls Winery in Linville Falls Community.

 The Boone Area's premier family fun park features a Western-themed ride on an authentic steam train-actually the Boone Area's first high-tech link to the outside world from the late 1800s to 1940 (Engine #12 is listed on the National Register of Historic Places).
 Now the shrill-whistled train nicknamed "Tweetsie" by early residents crosses a trestle, circles a mountain, and encounters robbers and Indians on the way back to a diverse assortment of rides and entertaining options.
-Great events include a Thomas the Tank Engine visit and October's Ghost Train.
+Great events include a Thomas the Tank Engine visit, October's Ghost Train, and Tweetsie Christmas.
 Open spring to fall.

-Zip-line thrills are fun for all ages - and the Boone Area has two outstanding venues for zip-line adventure.
-You'll soar above-it-all, including trees and meadows, at Hawksnest Zipline and Sky Valley Zip Tours.
-Hawksnest is open year-round and is located in the town of Seven Devils, a short 15 minute drive from Boone.
+Zipline thrills are fun for all ages - and the Boone Area has three outstanding venues for zip-line adventure.
+You'll soar above-it-all, including trees and meadows, at Hawksnest Zipline, High Gravity Adventures, and Sky Valley Zip Tours.
+Hawksnest is open year-round and located in Seven Devils, a short 15-minute drive from Boone.
 High Gravity Adventures is open all summer, includes Kids' Foothills Course, and is located right next to Tweetsie.
-Sky Valley is open April through October and now features electric adventure vehicles, includes Night Zip and Whistle Pig Adventure Park for kids, and is about a 5 minute drive from the Boone Mall.
+Sky Valley is open April through October and now features electric adventure vehicles, includes Night Zip and Whistle Pig Adventure Park for kids, and is about a 5-minute drive from the Boone Mall.